hudiyaresa/simple-etl-pipeline/readme.md

 ## Data Sources

-1. **Sales Data**
+### Sales Data

 - **Source:** Dockerized PostgreSQL database
 - **Details:** Includes columns such as name, main_category, sub_category, discount_price, and actual_price.

-2. **Marketing Data**
+### Marketing Data

 - **Source:** CSV file (`ElectronicsProductsPricingData.csv`)
 - **Details:** Contains product pricing, availability, and condition details for electronics.

-3. **Web Scraping Data**
+### Web Scraping Data

 - **Source:** Detik.com
 - **Details:** Scrapes article titles, categories, publication dates, and URLs.

 ## Problems and Data Engineering Solutions

 ### Sales Data

 **Problem:**
-Sales Team wants to analyze sales performance from data pulled from PostgreSQL running in Docker.
+The Sales Team wants to analyze sales performance from data pulled from PostgreSQL running in Docker.
 However, the sales data often has inconsistent formats, such as prices with currency symbols and incomplete data.
 This complicates analysis and can lead to inaccurate results.

-**Data Engineer Solutions:**
+**Data Engineering Solutions:**
 1. **Data Cleaning and Transformation:**
-   - The Data Engineer will implement data cleaning processes to remove currency symbols and convert price columns to a consistent numeric format.
+   - Implement data cleaning processes to remove currency symbols and convert price columns to a consistent numeric format.
    - Handle missing values by filling them with default values or estimates based on historical data or averages.

 2. **Data Pipeline Setup:**
-   - Create an ETL (Extract, Transform, Load) pipeline to automatically extract sales data from PostgreSQL, clean the data, and load it into a structured storage system.
+   - Create an ETL pipeline to automatically extract sales data from PostgreSQL, clean the data, and load it into a structured storage system.

 3. **Data Validation:**
    - Implement data validation to ensure that the data entered into the system is consistent and complete before further processing.